SAP-archive/spartacus-bootcamp/README.md

 # Description

 This is a sample code repository for Spartacus implementation and extensibility.
-It showcases a set of code examples and concrete use cases on how to implement, extend and enhance Spartacus for CX customers, partners and implementors.
+It showcases a set of code examples and concrete use cases on how to implement, extend and enhance Spartacus for CX customers, partners, and implementers.

 # Requirements